AnwarXahid/anwarxahid.github.io/_pages/about.md

----
-permalink: /
-title: ""
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-I'm **Zahid**.
-I completed my undergrad from **Bangladesh University of Engineering and Technology**.
-Currently, I'm pursuing my Ph.D. from **Iowa State University**.
+I'm **Zahid**, currently pursuing my Ph.D. in Computer Science at **Iowa State University**, under the supervision of **Professor Wei Le**.
+I completed my undergraduate studies at **Bangladesh University of Engineering and Technology (BUET)**.

-My research interests broadly span the field of **Machine Learning** and **Software Engineering**.
-I have four years of expertise in the industry in Software Development, Integration, Validation, Testing, and Deployment.
+My research focuses on **Machine Learning** and **Software Engineering**, with a particular interest in numerical bug detection in ML code and bug detection in machine learning models.
-I worked on a range of projects in domains such as operating systems, data science, machine learning, computer vision and web development.
+I have four years of industry experience in software development, integration, validation, testing, and deployment, having worked on projects across operating systems, data science, machine learning, computer vision, and web development.

-Under the guidance of **Dr. Abu Sayed Md.
-Latiful Hoque** of BUET, I was able to get a respectable government fund back in 2020.
-Our work was published at the **23rd ICCIT**.
+During my undergraduate studies at BUET, I was guided by **Dr. Abu Sayed Md.
+Latiful Hoque**, and our work received a government grant in 2020, leading to a publication at the **23rd ICCIT**.

-Besides computer science, I have interest in history, religion, and philosophy.
-Reading something is like drinking water to me, I can't live without read and think.
-I am a very good actor, [lmao](https://www.youtube.com/watch?v=dmC-O1CBsV4&t=631s), and I like to play guitar. <br>

-However, If you are doing or thinking of some impossible task and looking for some partner, feel free to contact me.
-Have a nice day.
+Beyond my professional pursuits, I have a deep interest in history, religion, and philosophy.
+I also enjoy acting, as showcased in [this video](https://www.youtube.com/watch?v=dmC-O1CBsV4&t=631s), and playing the guitar.

+If you're working on an ambitious project and need a collaborator, feel free to reach out to me.
+Have a nice day!